tetzank/homepage/content/posts/self-made-karaoke.md

 You can optionally encode the wav file with `ffmpeg` as before.

 This approach works for most of the songs I tested it with, but sometimes the resulting file contains quite some awful sounding artifacts.
-For our example song, I actually prefer the output of `sox` as it leaves the background vocals unchanged, and the faint echo is also nice.
+For our example song, I actually prefer the output of `sox` as it leaves the background vocals unchanged, and the faint echo of the main voice is also nice.
 In the end, it depends heavily on the song.
 `spleeter` works with a much larger variety of songs and does an amazing job for such a difficult task.
 Hats off!